huntdatacenter/docs/docs/administer-science/data/faq.md

 ### Can we expand existing volumes?

-You can expand volumes on both and iaas machines in terabyte (TB) steps.
+You can expand volumes on both and IaaS machines in terabyte (TB) steps.
 Lab leaders and lab coordinators can expand volume expansion in our [service desk](/administer-science/service-desk/lab-orders/#expand-existing-volume).

 ### Can we reduce the size of existing volumes?